leilaicruz/Experimental_Journal/journal/2019-07/2019-07-16_common-interactor-genes-workflow.md

-# Script in python to find the most connected genes to a query gene.
+## 16-07-2019-Script in python to find the most connected genes to a query gene. :milky_way:

 ### Goal
 From the physical and genetic interactors of a specific gene, I am interested in finding which of the interactors of the interactors are also interactors of the initial query gene.